Core Concepts

 When a new version of your Nuxt app is deployed we need to notify active users of the new version.
 Out of the box, Nuxt applies a polling strategy, checking every hour if the build is out of date.

-Alternative strategies like Server-Sent Events (SSE) and WebSockets provide real-time notifications, but have different platform compatibilities and performance trade-offs.
+Alternative strategies like Server-Sent Events (SSE), WebSockets, and external providers provide real-time notifications, but have different platform compatibilities and performance trade-offs.

 StrategyReal-timePlatformsServer LoadClient Connections